MalikZeeshan1122/Python-Project-for-Data-Science/README.md

 Here's a brief overview of using BeautifulSoup for web scraping:

-Step 1: Install BeautifulSoup
+# Step 1: Install BeautifulSoup
 Before you start, make sure to install BeautifulSoup.
 You can do this using pip:

-bash
-Copy code
-pip install beautifulsoup4
+# pip install beautifulsoup4

-Step 2: Fetching the Web Page
+# Step 2: Fetching the Web Page
 You'll need to fetch the HTML content of the web page you want to scrape.
 You can use the requests library for this.

-python
-Copy code
 import requests

 url = "https://example.com"